 Marksteen has gained an international reputation for being an inspiring creative strategist and problem solver, advising global companies, governments, countries and charities on brand strategy and brand behaviour.
-Marksteen was Global Creative Director of Interbrand, before making the move to set up ASHA.
+Marksteen was Global Creative Director of Interbrand and joint Director of its worldwide steering committee, building and overseeing the creative teams in London, Amsterdam and New York before making the move to set up ASHA in 2002.

-He is a visiting D&AD college lecturer and conference speaker, writes articles, and is frequently on television and radio, debating the merits of good design and branding.
+He is a visiting D&AD college lecturer and conference speaker, writes articles, and is frequently on television and radio.

-Marksteen’s award-winning work as Global Creative Director of Interbrand includes: ‘Welcome to Estonia’ (a unique brand identity project commissioned by the Estonian government); the brand identity for PWC; the global brand refresh for Orange, and the multi-D&AD award-winning Niceday brand identity for WH Smith.
-He was also responsible for the re brand of the RaboBank in the Netherlands, Guinness Mahon Private Bank, and helping set up, brand and name the global movement – WeAreWhatWeDo.
+Marksteen’s award-winning work as Global Creative Director of Interbrand includes: ‘Welcome to Estonia’ (a unique brand identity project commissioned by the Estonian government to re-brand and re-position Estonia); the brand identity for PWC; the global brand refresh for Orange, and the multi-D&AD award-winning Niceday brand identity for WH Smith.
+He was also responsible for the rebrand of the RaboBank in the Netherlands, Guinness Mahon Private Bank, and helping set up, brand and name the global movement – WeAreWhatWeDo.

-The awards have continued for his agency ASHA with the branding of WWF, Ashburton, Tetley Good Earth, St. Kea, United Nations Microfinance, Lark Insurance, Agrii and a unique photography training programme – Nimbus.
-More recently ASHA was ranked in Design Week’s Top 100 as one of the most awarded agencies in the UK.
+The awards have continued for his agency and more recently ASHA was ranked in Design Week’s Top 100 as one of the most awarded agencies in the UK.

 As well as overseeing all creative work, brand strategy, innovation and driving the business direction and social objectives of Agency ASHA, Marksteen also has personal projects he works on in-between client and family commitments.
 Some of these include: